Farnsworth1/4cid_jupyter_extension/README.md

 1. When you make a change to the extension files while developing and you want to see the effects in a Jupyter Notebook,you need to run the commands in the previous step
 1. In your jupyter server page you can also activate/deactivate each extension under the tab ``Nbextensions``
-1. Otherwise you can disable and remove an extension with the following commands:
+1. alternatively you can disable and remove an extension with the following commands:

     disable a package with:
     ``jupyter nbextension disable <extension_name> --py --sys-prefix``